 We also help countries understand the fundamentals of international space law and increase their capacity to draft or revise national space law and policy in line with international normative frameworks on space.
 This is particularly important as more and more actors enter the space arena.

-We support transparency in space activities, through measures such as the Registry of Objects Launched in Outer Space, which we maintain, and which links each object to its responsible country.
+We support transparency in space activities, through measures such as the Register of Objects Launched in Outer Space, which we maintain, and which links each object to its responsible country.

 We work not only to promote sustainable development through space but also to ensure the sustainability of outer space activities, fostering international solutions to problems such as the rapid increase in space debris, to preserve space for future generations.